 Like other opioids, morphine can be addictive, and long-term use can lower its effectiveness so that larger doses are necessary to maintain an adequate reduction in pain.

-There is also some risk that morphine may exacerbate the symptoms of sickle cell anemia, though the mechanisms by which this might occur are not clear.
+There is also some risk that morphine may exacerbate the symptoms of sickle cell disease, though the mechanisms by which this might occur are not clear.

-A study published in the journal Hospital Pediatrics in 2013 examined reports of a link between morphine use and the development of acute chest syndrome in children with sickle cell anemia.
-Acute chest syndrome is marked by the blocking of blood vessels in the lungs, and can progress quickly without proper care.
-It is the leading cause of death and hospitalization in children with sickle cell anemia; about 40 percent of all acute chest syndrome episodes are reported to occur in children hospitalized for acute pain linked to a vaso-occlusive crisis.
+A study published in the journal Hospital Pediatrics in 2013 examined reports of a link between morphine use and the development of acute chest syndrome in children with sickle cell disease.
+Acute chest syndrome is marked by the blocking of blood vessels in the lungs and can progress quickly without proper care.
+It is the leading cause of death and hospitalization in children with sickle cell disease; about 40 percent of all acute chest syndrome episodes are reported to occur in children hospitalized for acute pain linked to a vaso-occlusive crisis.